isomerpages/moe-bartleysec/_information/Students/Sec 2 Subject Options Results and Appeal Outcome.md

 Thank you.

-APPEAL OUTCOMES
+Appeal Outcome
 -----------------------
 Dear Sec 2 students,

-You may check the Appeal Outcomes of the Subject Options Exercise by clicking the link below or by scanning the QR code.
+You may check the appeal outcome of the Subject Options Exercise by clicking the link below or by scanning the QR code.

 [https://forms.moe.edu.sg/forms/eQ6EZv](https://forms.moe.edu.sg/forms/eQ6EZv)